GeorgeVragalev/BookIT/BookIT/Backend/Data/DatabaseSetup.md

+﻿### SQL Setup
-﻿In order to set up the database connection you need to have Microsoft SQL Server
+In order to set up the database connection you need to have Microsoft SQL Server

 Configure the database to accept SQL authetication:
 * Go to Server properties